Linear Recurrence Sequence Automata and the Addition of Abstract Numeration Systems: The Pisot condition

-\AP We say that a linear recurrence sequence is ""ultimately Pisot"" if its characteristic polynomial is of the form $X^k P(X)$ for a certain $k\in\NN$ with $P(X)$ the minimal polynomial of a "Pisot-Vijayaraghavan number".
-It captures the idea that appart from the $k$ first values, the sequence is defined recurrently according to $P(X)$.
-Formally, if the characteristic polynomial of $\sequ$ is $X^k P(X)$ then the characteristic polynomial of $\sshift^k\sequ$ is $P(X)$.
+A linear recurrence sequence $\sequ$ is \emph{Pisot} if its characteristic polynomial is the minimal polynomial $P(X)$ of a Pisot-Vijayaraghavan number.
+It is \emph{Pisot, up to shift,} if $\sshift^k\sequ$ is Pisot for some $k\geqslant 0$, that is if its polynomial is $X^k P(X)$.
+By extension, such a polynomial is said to be \emph{Pisot, up to shift}.

-\AP We say that a polynomial is "ultimately Pisot" if it is the characteristic polynomial of an "ultimately Pisot" linear reccurence sequence, that is if it can be written as $X^k P(X)$ where $P$ is the minimal monic polynomial associated to a Pisot number.